ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

 #### Data Distribution
 ![](https://res.cloudinary.com/kevinhe/image/upload/v1607295476/STAT%20350%20Project/distribution_aoi6bn.png)

-We start by analyzing the distribution of each one of these variables.
+We start by analyzing the distribution of each variable left after cleaning the data.
 From the above bar charts, it is clear that the surveys are evenly distributed throughout the years, State/District, and age, except for the year `2011`, the State of `Alabama`, and the age grouping `18 - 24` as they all have one additional count due to the newly introduced data point.
-As well, when looking at the density of the proportion of adults that satisfy CDC recommendations for muscle-strengthening activities, it has a large peak that is slightly above 25, and a smaller spike around 43, and is generally right-skewed, potentially suggesting a bimodal distribution.
+As well, when looking at the density of the proportion of adults that satisfy CDC recommendations for muscle-strengthening activities, it is generally right-skewed and has a large peak that is slightly above 25 and a smaller spike around 43, potentially suggesting a bimodal distribution.

 #### Exploratory Analysis
 We now investigate the relationship between each explanatory variable with the response variable.